 Homeschooling high school students can seem challenging, complicated, and almost overwhelming.
-Most parents who consider it are full of questions.
+Most parents who consider it are faced with a long list of unknowns.

 Here are answers to ten of the most common questions about homeschooling high school.